Governing Body

 Emily Bray

-I am the subject link governor for phonics and english.
+I am the subject link governor for phonics and English.
 As a published author I have an interest in this area and have parented two children through this stage of education so I understand the challenges!

-I have lived in Sandon for 9 years and am keen to support the school which is an important part of our local community.
+I have lived in Sandon for 10 years and am keen to support the school which is an important part of our local community.

-During my spare time I enjoy reading, horse riding and cooking. Â
+During my spare time I enjoy reading, horse riding and cooking.

 -